t2ym/i18n-behavior/README.md

 - This is just a proof-of-concept demo and not applicable to general purposes yet
 - Bower dependencies with their branch names have no tags, i.e., no versions, and have to be updated in sync with the branches frequently.
-- Raw PoC demo supported browsers: Chrome Canary 55 (native), Chrome 53, Firefox 48, Edge 14, Safari 10
+- Raw PoC demo supported browsers: Chrome 54+ (native), Firefox 49, Edge 14, Safari 10
 - The modules are dependent upon modules from [`i18n-behavior`](https://github.com/t2ym/i18n-behavior)
 - Some Polymer 1.x modules (`iron-ajax`, `iron-localstorage`) are running as Polymer 2.x modules without compatibility tests
 - Internal function `MixinBehavior` is borrowed from [`polymer#2.0-preview src/legacy/class.html`](https://github.com/Polymer/polymer/blob/2.0-preview/src/legacy/class.html)